Quinze-Vingts National Ophthalmology Hospital: History

 Between 1957 and 1968, large parts of the former barracks of Black Musketeers were demolished.
 What was left - entrance and chapel - was classified Monument historique (historical monument) on 26 December 1976.

-Up to this day the Quinze-Vingts remains a hospital for eye diseases.
-It also houses the Vision Institute (Institut de la Vision), an ophthalmology research center that opened in 2008.
+To this day, the Quinze-Vingts remains a hospital for eye diseases.
+It also houses the Institut de la Vision (Eye Institute), an ophthalmology research center that opened in 2008.

 The courtyard is decorated with a statue of king Saint Louis, created by French sculptor François-Léon Sicard and completed by his student, Gabrielle Maurion.